 The nationwide RadNet system monitors the nation's air, precipitation and drinking water to track radiation in the environment.
 Over time, RadNet sample testing and monitoring results show the fluctuations in normal background levels of environmental radiation.
 The RadNet system will also detect higher than normal radiation levels during a radiological incident.

 RadNet has tracked radiation from both atmospheric nuclear weapons tests and nuclear reactor accidents at Chernobyl (Ukraine) and Fukushima (Japan).
 During a radiological incident, public officials use RadNet data to help make science-based decisions about protecting the public.
 Scientists use RadNet air monitoring data to help estimate the potential radiation dose to humans.
 They use both air and precipitation data to determine if contaminated rain or snow will wash radionuclides into the soil or water.
-Learn how RadNet was used during and after Chernobyl, Fukushima and other radiological incidents.
+Learn how RadNet was used during and after Chernobyl and Fukushima.

 Near-Real-Time Air Monitoring

-RadNet has more than 135 stationary air monitors located across all 50 states.
-RadNet also has 40 deployabledeployableIn the RadNet system, portable monitors that can be sent (deployed) quickly to a location where they are needed. air monitors that can be sent anywhere in the United States if needed.
+RadNet has 140 stationary air monitors located across all 50 states.
 RadNet stationary monitors run 24 hours a day, 7 days a week, and send near-real-time measurements of gamma radiation to EPA’s National Analytical Radiation Environmental Laboratory (NAREL).
 Computers continuously review these data.
 If there is a meaningful increase in radiation levels, laboratory staff are alerted and then investigate the cause.

 RadNet sample analyses on precipitation, drinking water and air filters are conducted following a routine schedule, unless analysis is accelerated after an emergency event or in response to very low level detection by other international air monitoring agencies.
 Learn more about RadNet sampling and analyses schedules.